psychemedia/storytelling-notes/press_gang.md

 Rage and disappointment threw Potts into a dangerous as fever, from which he did not thoroughly recover for many months.
 But though reduced to sad straits, bandied about as an unattached pauper from parish to parish, he persistently refused accept any dole from Jenkins or his wife—finally settling down in Greenwich Hospital his admission whereto was not effected without much difficulty. generally wound up his yarn with some doggerel lines, fiercely vituperative of the iniquitous pressing system, illustrating his own experience—which would, however, scarcely repay quotation. —*St. James' Magazine.*
 ```

-After making good an escape from the press by boat on one occasion, on returning the said boat, one unfortunate young was caught up again:
+After making good an escape from the press by boat on one occasion, on returning the said boat, one unfortunate young man was caught up again:

 ```{admonition} *Ran into a boat*, July, 1801
 :class: dropdown